A site or project administrator can test security settings by impersonating a user, group, or role

 - Select a user from the dropdown and click Impersonate

 You are now viewing the site as the user you selected, with only the permissions granted to that user.
-When you reopen the
+The username of the user you are impersonating replaces your own username in the header, and you will see a "Stop Impersonating" button.

 Impersonate a Group